snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 We are pleased to announce the release of [Snowplow 109 Lambaesis][snowplow-release], named after [the archeological site in north-eastern Algeria][lambaesis].
-This release focuses on upgrading the real-time pipeline components.
+This release focuses on upgrading the AWS real-time pipeline components.

 This release is one of the most community-driven release in the history of Snowplow.
-As such, we would like to give a huge shoutout to the contributors who made it possible:
+As such, we would like to give a huge shoutout to each of the contributors who made it possible:

 - [Kevin Irwin][userkci] and [Rick Bolkey][rbolkey] from [OneSpot][onespot]
 - [Saeed Zareian][szareiangm] from [the Globe and Mail](https://www.theglobeandmail.com/)